This post contains affiliate links. If you click one of them, I may receive a small commission at no extra cost to you.

 Castell de Montjuic

 Approaching the castle of Montjuic, with the ramparts and flags coming into view, I grew excited to see what the castle had to offer in terms of history and architecture.
 As we walked around the perimeter, beautiful symmetrical gardens were revealed and a lovely arched bridge.
 Entry is only €3 or free on Sundays but it’s easy to understand why the price is so low, there’s absolutely nothing there, one corridor as you enter and some castle walls, empty inside other than a small rundown garden.
-I would still add the castle onto your Barcelona itinerary, but remember that the best part is the pretty garden on the outside of the castle so there’s no point wasting time actually entering it, just take a look from the outside.
+I would still add the castle onto your Barcelona itinerary, but remember that the best part is the pretty garden on the outside and the actual views from the castle when you enter.

 If you have more time to spare and want more places to visit in Barcelona, here’s some ideas to add to your Barcelona itinerary: